-Units must not meet (either face-to-face or virtually) without at least one leader present who holds a valid A Safe Space Level 3 training.
+Units mustn't meet (either face-to-face or virtually) without at least one leader present who holds a valid A Safe Space Level 3 training.

 There will not be sanctions applied to a unit where there is no leader recorded with Level 3.
-However, if a unit meets without a leader, assistant leader or leader in training present who has A Safe Space Level 3 this needs to be addressed by the local commissioner.
-They must discuss with the HQ Complaints and Compliance team to see if there is an informal resolution in the first instance and if a further investigation is required.
+But if a unit meets without a leader, assistant leader or leader in training present who has A Safe Space Level 3 this has to be addressed by the local commissioner.
+They must discuss with the HQ complaints and compliance team to see if there is an informal resolution or if further investigation is required.

-If a further investigation is required, meeting without a Level 3 will be dealt with as a policy breach, under the existing Girlguiding Investigation procedure:
+If further investigation is needed, meeting without a Level 3 will be dealt with as a policy breach.
+Under the Girlguiding Investigation procedure:

 1. Concern received: unit meeting took place without any leader with Level 3 A Safe Space training being present